Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Greenvale has 78 active public transport stops, all of which are bus stops.
-These are served by three different routes that together facilitate 1,481 weekly passenger trips.
-The accessibility of the transport system is rated as good, with residents on average being located 255 meters from their nearest stop.
+Greenvale has 79 operational public transport stops, all of which are bus stops.
+These stops are served by three distinct routes that together facilitate 1,481 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents on average situated 255 meters from their nearest transport stop.
+Primarily residential, most Greenvale residents travel outwards for work, with cars being the prevalent mode of commuting at 93%.
+On average, there are 2.1 vehicles per dwelling in Greenvale, surpassing the regional norm.
+Notably, a significant 25.3% of residents work from home (as per the 2021 Census; this figure may be influenced by COVID-19 conditions).

-The services run at a frequency of 211 trips per day across all routes, which equates to approximately 18 weekly trips per individual stop.
+Across all routes, service frequency averages 211 trips daily, translating to approximately 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport